 Procedures of fecal formulation

-The procedures described in classics towards the making of different fecal materials illustrated sophistications involved:
+The procedures described in the classic literature describing the preparation of fecal material is illustrated below.

 Simple collection and drying of fecal material

-This crude method was reserved the droppings of insects and small animals.
+This crude method was reserved for the droppings of insects and small animals.
 The products were to be used externally[20].

-Adding special herbal components to initiate more specific effects
+Adding special herbal components to initiate specific effects

-Prescriptions of Traditional Chinese Medicine demands one champion herb to be supported by one or more partners.
-Glyzrrhiza was the component widely used together with human fecal matters, ever since its most ancient description[12].
+Prescriptions of Traditional Chinese Medicine demanded one champion herb to be supported by one or more partners.
+Glyzrrhiza was the component widely used with human fecal matter since its most ancient description[12].

 Creating an acceptable outlook of the fecal preparation

-Detailed instructions for the maintenance of cleanliness and screening are out the unfavorable components so that its general acceptance could be ensured.
-As an example, Ge Hong’s well respected “golden juice” followed such procedures: (1) Feces were collected form healthy boys; (2) Clean spring water was used to form a suspension; (3) The suspension was put into a red earth vase to be buried underground for up to 12 mo; and (4) On maturity, the fecal fluid already separated into three layers: the surface yellow layer was the “golden juice”; the middle brownish layer and the bottom debris were to be discarded.
+Detailed instructions for maintaining cleanliness and screening unfavorable components were given.
+As an example, Ge Hong’s well respected “golden juice” followed this procedure: (1) Feces were collected form healthy boys; (2) Clean spring water was used to form a suspension; (3) The suspension was put into a red earth vase to be buried underground for up to 12 mo; and (4) On maturity, the fecal fluid already separated into three layers: the surface yellow layer was the “golden juice,” and the middle brownish layer and the bottom debris were to be discarded.

-This way of preparation must have involved fermentation, not actual feces, which would have influenced the replication and selection of the microbiome involved.
-If “golden juice” were providing any bioactive influence, it is to be speculated whether the influence (or effect) could be biotic or antibiotic.
+This way of preparation must have involved fermentation not actual feces, which would have influenced the replication and selection of the microbiome involved.
+If “golden juice” were providing any bioactive influence, it is to be speculated whether the effect was biotic or antibiotic.
 Whether the juice could just be giving a special environment for microbiome adaptations remains obscure[12,20].

 Patient and public involvement

-We did not directly include patient and public involvement (PPI) in this study because this study was a manuscript of historical review and current perspective; however, the database used in the study was developed with PPI and is updated by a committee that includes patient representatives.
+We did not directly include patient and public involvement in this study because this study was a manuscript of historical review and current perspective; however, the database used in the study was developed with patient and public involvement and is updated by a committee that includes patient representatives.

 Discussion